MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_10_implement_performance_profiling.md

 In Agent mode, GitHub Copilot can generate optimized code implementations, suggest architectural improvements, and help implement performance enhancements.

-In this task, you'll use GitHub Copilot Agent mode to systematically address the performance bottlenecks identified in the previous task.
+In this task, you use GitHub Copilot Agent mode to systematically address the performance bottlenecks identified in the previous task.

 Use the following steps to complete this task: